Idukki

 Trust badges vs real customer content

-What a trust badge actually signals
+What does a trust badge actually signal?

-What real customer content signals
+What does real customer content signal?

 CompareBadge vs evidence